 In a way I was glad I wasn’t running in Manchester that day.
 Although Manchester is famed for its flat courses, tarmac routes and dense crowds, it’s also a much busier place meaning that it’s hard to find space to run your own race as I’d seen as a spectator there in 2012.

-Blackpool is flat.
+The Blackpool Half Marathon route is flat.
 It’s flatness was one of the reasons I chose it as the location for my first half.
 That also meant that it became fairly predictable, no unexpected hills could jump out of the terrain to deplete my energy stores.

-At some point in the next couple of miles I found myself behind a local club runner whom I’d stay behind until about the 10 mile mark, after which I broke away towards the finish.
+At some point in the next couple of miles I found myself behind a local club runner.
+I would stay behind until about the 10 mile mark, after which I would break away towards the finish.
 Two men, who I’d never met before and haven’t been able to get in contact with since, gladly paced me through the middle section of the race as we passed through the starting area again after turning at the south end of Blackpool’s promenade.

 Heading back north, the route passes the starting point once again before carrying on through to Bispham.
-In some ways it’s a bit demoralising to pass the finish point half way through the race knowing that you have another 6.5 or so miles to the finish but it did give me a boost to see my family again and be roared on by the crowds, which were noticeably larger in number towards the centre point of the route.
-That makes up for the rather drab scenery though; running in a straight line does have it’s downsides.
+In some ways it’s a bit demoralising to pass the finish point half way through the race knowing that you have another 6.5 or so miles to the finish.
+However, it did give me the opportunity to see my family again and be roared on by the crowds.
+The crowd was noticeably larger in number towards the centre point of the route.

 I’ll undoubtedly do another half marathon in the future but probably not until at least Summer 2015.
 Since completing Blackpool Half Marathon I’ve been asked whether I’m thinking of doing a marathon.
 The answer: Not any time soon but maybe at some point in the future.